Ruth Tessema, LPC

 About Ruth

-Rooted in holistic wellness, Ruth integrates physical, energetic, mental, and spiritual aspects into her practice.
-With expertise as a licensed therapist and educator, she specializes in somatic trauma healing and is passionate about addressing inequities in mental health and wellness for marginalized communities.
-Through Rising Self Wellness, she offers holistic psychotherapy, breathwork, sound healing, and wellness workshops tailored to her clients' diverse needs.
+Rooted in holistic wellness, Ruth integrates physical, emotional, energetic, and spiritual elements into her practice.
+She specializes in somatic trauma recovery and is passionate about expanding access to culturally attuned care for marginalized communities.
+Through Rising Self Wellness, she offers holistic psychotherapy, breathwork journeys, sound healing, and restorative workshops that support clients in moving toward clarity, resilience, and a renewed sense of purpose.

 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare”